jgremmen/zbdd/README.md

 ## Introduction to the ZBDD Java Library

 ### Introduction
-[Zero-Suppressed Binary Decision Diagrams (ZBDDs)][1], introduced by Shin Ichi Minato, are a compact data structure for representing and manipulating large collections of sets or combinations from a universe of variables.
-Each ZBDD is a directed acyclic graph where nodes correspond to variables, and edges indicate the absence (0-edge) or presence (1-edge) of a variable in a combination, with zero-suppression rules eliminating redundant nodes to optimize for sparse datasets.
+[Zero-Suppressed Binary Decision Diagrams (ZBDDs)][1], cooked up by Shin Ichi Minato, are a slick way to store and mess with huge piles of sets or combos picked from a bunch of variables.
+Think of each ZBDD as a directed graph without
-This enables efficient storage and computation for tasks such as enumerating subsets, performing algebraic operations on set families, and solving combinatorial problems in areas like optimization and data analysis.
+loops: nodes stand for variables, edges say whether a variable is in (1-edge) or out (0-edge) of a combo, and zero-suppression kicks out useless nodes to keep things lean, perfect for sparse data.
+This setup makes it fast and light on memory for stuff like listing subsets, doing set-family math, or cracking combo problems in optimization and data crunching.

 ### ZBDD Library
-This Java library offers a robust implementation of ZBDDs, supporting essential operations for constructing and querying these structures.
-The basic operations include creating an empty ZBDD, generating a base ZBDD (representing the empty set), changing variable assignments, extracting subsets where a variable is absent (subset0) or present (subset1), computing differences (diff), unions, intersections, and counting the number of combinations.
+This Java library gives you a solid ZBDD setup with all the key moves for building and poking at these structures.
+The basics let you whip up an empty ZBDD, make a base one (just the empty set), flip variable assignments, pull subsets where a variable is missing (subset0) or there (subset1), figure diffs, unions, intersections, and count combos.

-Beyond these fundamentals, the library provides advanced algebraic capabilities: multiply for calculating the product of two ZBDD sets, divide for determining the quotient, and modulo for finding the remainder.
-It also includes removeBase to exclude the base element from a ZBDD set, and atomize to produce a new ZBDD containing only the single-variable elements present in the original.
+On top of that, you get fancier algebra: multiply to smash two ZBDD sets together into a product, divide for the quotient, and modulo for the leftover.
+There’s removeBase to ditch the base element from a set, and atomize to spit out a fresh ZBDD holding only the single-variable bits from the original.

-The library includes a factory mechanism for instantiating either regular or cached ZBDD instances, enhancing performance through memoization where needed.
-Additionally, the factory allows wrapping any ZBDD instance to make it thread-safe, supporting concurrent applications without compromising integrity.
+The library comes with a factory to spin up regular or cached ZBDDs, speeding things up with memoization when it helps.
+Plus, the factory can wrap any ZBDD to make it thread-safe, so you can run it in parallel without things falling apart.

 ### Test Suite
-The library's comprehensive test suite demonstrates its practical efficacy through real-world combinatorial challenges.
-E.g. solutions to the n-Queens problem across grid sizes from 1x1 to 13x13 and Sudoku puzzles spanning easy to extreme difficulty levels.
+The library’s beefy test suite shows it in action on real combo headaches, like solving n-Queens on boards from 1×1 to 13×13, plus Sudoku puzzles from easy breezy to downright brutal.

 <img src="doc/image/test-suite-elapsed-time.png" title="n-Queens and Sudoku timing" width="450px">